seapagan/bundle-repo/README.md

 > may be edge cases or features yet to be fully refined.
 Feedback and
 > contributions are welcome to improve and stabilize the tool.
 >
-> There is a pressing need for a test suite to ensure the tool works as expected
+> There is a pressing need to improve the test suite to ensure the tool works as
-> in a variety of scenarios.
+> expected in a variety of scenarios.
 This is a priority for the next release.

 ## Acknowledgements

-**Bundle Repo** is a rewrite of the original [Repopack](https://github.com/yamadashy/repopack) project, though none of the source code was used or even looked at (the output file header however was heavily borrowed from).
+**Bundle Repo** is a rewrite from scratch of the original [Repomix (formerly 'repopack)](https://github.com/yamadashy/repomix) project, though none of the source code was used or even looked at (the output file header however was heavily borrowed from).
 The idea was to create a similar tool from scratch, with a few enhancements and improvements.
 It's also part of my journey to learn Rust